Sudo-Ivan/fusionx/README.md

 <h1 align="center">FusionX</h1>
-<p align="center">A lightweight RSS feed aggregator and reader.</p>

-FusionX is a fork of Fusion with some updates for personal usage.
+<p align="center">FusionX is a fork of Fusion with some updates for personal usage.</p>

 ## Features of FusionX